9-Day Southwest USA Road Trip Itinerary

 All the cactus was such a change for our east coast family.

 This may sound funny but I was shocked by the cactus.
 I was under the assumption that they would only be in the parks but they were everywhere!
+It was very cool to see and much different than what we are used to.

 I was very excited for the weather in Tucson.
 This was our only stop that would be hot and I was ready to soak it all in!
 (Winters are long in Rochester, NY.)

 Our first stop was Old Tucson.
 Old Tucson is a working film studio that offers tours and an opportunity to immerse yourself in the old western films.
+It was fun for the kids and we really enjoyed checking out the old film sets.

 Old Tucson in Arizona is a working film studio.